All right, we decided to look into this Teamsters bailout business based on the question of the previous caller.

 Unless you have a mortgage that's being bailed out, unless you turned in a clunker.

-We're bailing out the unemployed for 99 weeks, with an additional 20 weeks being added.
+We're bailing out the unemployed for 99 weeks with an additional 20 weeks being added.

-Their pensions are zilch zero nada, but we're gonna pay 21,000 a year.
+And now the poor Teamsters, some of them, their pensions are zilch zero nada, but we're going to pay $21,000 a year.

-Twenty-one thousand dollars a year, that's chicken feed to buy a vote for the Democrats.
+$21,000 a year, that's chicken feed to buy a vote for the Democrats.

 But they want to make sure that's really cheap.

-I don't know what the Teamsters are taking in.
+I don't know what the Teamsters are taking in or the pigiron workers or other unions.

 $355 million.

-We are we are bailing out teachers.
+We are bailing out teachers.

-Again, to the tune of $26 billion.
+We just did it last week, again, to the tune of $26 billion.

-Government workers too.
+Government workers, too.

-Many of you have been in New York, those of you who live there, of course, know this.
+Those of you who live there, of course, know this.

-The handsome cabs, these are the cabs, basically the horse horse-drawn carriages that take you on walking tours through Central Park.
+The handsome cabs, these are the cabs, basically the horse-drawn carriages that take you on walking tours through Central Park.

-And they are they're really lovely.
+And they are, they're really lovely.

 They're popular year-round.

-And they are they're they're they're fairly expensive.
+And they are, they're fairly expensive.

 And yet, every year, well, not every year, but almost every year, when it gets hot, a couple days in New York, you hear a smattering of complaints from the animal rights people about cruelty to horses.